GeoJSON Viewer

 Inspecting API responses — Services like Mapbox, Google Maps, and Overpass return GeoJSON (or GeoJSON-like) payloads.
 Paste the response body directly into the viewer to confirm the geometry type, coordinate order, and property structure before writing parsing code.

 Debugging coordinate order — GeoJSON mandates [longitude, latitude], but many APIs and spreadsheets use [latitude, longitude].
 If your points appear in the ocean or on the wrong continent, the coordinates are likely swapped.
-Use the coordinate flip tool to fix this.
+Runturf.flip() over the FeatureCollection or fix the upstream source so it emits longitude first.

 Reviewing GIS exports — Data exported from QGIS, PostGIS, or converted from Shapefiles can have subtle issues like missing properties, extra nesting, or incorrect winding order.
 Viewing the data on a map reveals these problems immediately.